 - Kosher salt and freshly ground black pepper

-Coat a saute pan with 2 tablespoons of the olive oil and place over medium heat.
+Coat a saute pan with the olive oil and place over medium heat.
 When the oil gets hazy, add the onion and garlic, cook and stir for 5 minutes to soften.
 Add the olives, capers, and some hand torn basil.
-Carefully add the tomatoes (nothing splashes like tomatoes), cook and stir until the vegetables have cooked down and are really soft, about 10 minutes; season with salt and pepper.
-Remove from the heat.
+Carefully add the tomatoes (nothing splashes like tomatoes), cook and stir until the liquid is cooked down and the sauce is thick, about 10 minutes; season with salt and pepper and then take it off the stove.

-Spread the ricotta evenly on the crust with a back of a spoon.
-Scatter the chopped clams all around and top with the sauteed red pepper mixture.
-Distribute the pieces of bacon on top.
+Spread the sugo sauce evenly on the crust with a ladle.
+Rip the mozzarella into pieces with your hands and distribute them on top; scatter some basil leaves all around.
 Slide the pizza onto the hot stone in the oven and bake for 12 to 15 minutes, until the crust is golden and crisp, and the cheese is bubbly.
 Garnish with even more fresh basil before serving.

 - 1 package active dry yeast